-However, decent motorcycle gear will come with fluorescent or reflective elements designed into it, but you will get varying levels of visibility.
+As standard, it is recommended you have at least a reflective jacket or vest as well as a suitable waterproof motorcycle jacket.
+However nowadays, decent motorcycle gear should typically come with fluorescent or reflective elements designed into it, but you will get varying levels of visibility.
 From small and subtle to clothing designed for full-on, sun-like reflectiveness, the choice is yours but every little helps, especially if you’re riding throughout the year in all conditions.

-As with delivery drivers, riders might not know where to go so will need to follow some direction, and in this modern-day and age, will usually be through your phone.
+As with delivery drivers, riders might not know where to go so will need to follow some directions, and in the modern day, it will usually be through your phone.
 Therefore installing and using a phone mount is one of the safest ways to use your phone whilst riding as it allows you to keep both hands firmly on the handlebars.

 But I can’t emphasise enough that you must do this safely and only if you feel comfortable and confident enough!
 And one last point to make here, always be security conscious to avoid your phone getting jacked!